Anjum-opi/Portfolio_hugo/content/authors/admin/_index.md

 title: 吳健雄

 # Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu
+name_pronunciation: Sadia Anjum Opi

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Sadia Anjum
-last_name: Chien
+last_name: Opi

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true